 - Keep your arms straight and your shoulders over your hands.

 - Push hard and fast, compressing the child's chest at least 2 inches.

 - Let his or her chest rise completely before pushing it down again.

 - Give 30 chest compressions quickly.
 Only stop if he or she starts breathing normally or an emergency responder takes over.

-If you’ve been trained in CPR for children, and you’ve performed 30 chest compressions, put your palm on the child’s forehead and gently tilt his or her head back.
-Lift the chin forward to open the airway.
+If you've been trained in CPR for children, and you've performed 30 chest compressions, put your palm on the child's forehead and gently make sure his or her head is tilted back.
+The chin needs to be lifted to open the airway.
 If there is an obstruction – like candy or chewing gum – remove it.
 You can then perform rescue breathing.

 - Check for normal breathing and chest movements.

 - If the child is gasping or not breathing, pinch his or her nostrils shut and cover the child's mouth with yours – forming a seal.